 Once you are home, it is important to keep the surgical area clean and dry.
 Your doctor will give you specific bathing instructions.
 Unless instructed otherwise, the narrow strips of tape across the incision can become wet during a shower.
 You may be instructed to replace a wet dressing with a clean, dry one.

-You will be instructed about how to take care of the drainage tube, which should be removed after about two weeks at the first followup examination.
+You will be instructed about how to take care of the drainage tube, which should be removed after about 2 weeks at the first follow-up examination.

 If lymph node dissection (removal) was performed with your mastectomy, your doctor may recommend that you do exercises to help limber up the shoulder and arm area.
 Soreness after lymph node dissection may cause you to keep your arm and shoulder as still as possible, leading to arm and shoulder stiffness.
 Overdoing the exercises could result in injury so they should be started gradually and performed consistently, progressing a little each day.
 You may be advised to perform these exercises even if lymph node dissection was not a part of your procedure.